DeployEcommerce/module-prevent-customer-address-file-upload/README.md

 ### Thanks
 Thanks go to Daniel Sloof at [Sansec](https://sansec.io) and the #security channel in the Magento Open Source Slack as we've had many discussions on the issue over the past few weeks.
+Much thanks go to Blaklis too for his work on reporting the issue and follow up conversations around the exploit.